-In Gaul, already during the roman occupation, Christians prevailed among town citizens and large property aristocracy.
-But, still in Merovingian age, the countryside was largely untouched pagan.
+In Gaul, already during the roman occupation, Christians prevailed among town citizens and a large property aristocracy.
+But, still, in the Merovingian age, the countryside was largely untouched pagan.
 Irish missionaries were sent to manage and organize the fields and, with them, the villagers.
-The double abbey of Saint-Pierre de Remiremont was founded by St. Amé (disciple of St. Columban) and Romaric (monk of Luxeuil) in Merovingian age, 620 A.D., and led by abbesses.
+The double abbey of Saint-Pierre de Remiremont was founded by St. Amé (disciple of St. Columban) and Romaric (monk of Luxeuil) in the Merovingian age, 620 A.D., and led by abbesses.
 The nuns were living on the top of the hill, the monks in the valley.
-During the first two centuries the abbesses implemented the ascetic St. Columban’s rite (having much in common with the later Cathar rite).
-The nuns were all from aristocracy and had to prove their 16 quarters of nobility to enter their service.
+During the first two centuries, the abbesses implemented the ascetic St. Columban’s rite (having much in common with the later Cathar rite).
+The nuns were all from the aristocracy and had to prove their 16 quarters of nobility to enter their service.

-But the true wisdom has no racial and geographic characteristics, we know that the ancients were traveling more than one might think today.
+But true wisdom has no racial and geographic characteristics, we know that the ancients were traveling more than one might think today.
 So, if the deaconesses were a Celtic custom, the Catholic Encyclopedia forget to mention that the double monasteries ( male and female together) were common in Palestine and Egypt during the early Christian age.
-This type of organization sprang in the area in the same time of the first Christian cenobites, and it was due to women’s necessity to have some men around for practical purposes.
-Within these monasteries there might be family cenobites, where the husband led the men’s community and his wife the women’s one.
-Commonly there were tasks in common; for instance, men were involved in construction and women in garments manufacturing.
+This type of organization sprang in the area at the same time as the first Christian cenobites, and it was due to women’s necessity to have some men around for practical purposes.
+Within these monasteries, there might be family cenobites, where the husband led the men’s community and his wife the women’s one.
+Commonly there were tasks in common; for instance, men were involved in construction and women in garment manufacturing.

 From “Aspetti del monachesimo femminile nel mondo celtico”, or aspects of women’s monasticism in the Celtic world, by Nuccio d’Anna’s conference in 2009:

 And yet, that was considered for a long time as an Irish monasticism specifics, as a way to try to protect, in a rough and violent society, lonely virgins with the closeness of men who had taken a vow of celibacy.
 In reality, things are a bit different, of course.
 When trying to understand their true nature and very special status, one can not ignore the strong links with the apostolic activity of the Celtic pilgrims.
-On the other hand, there survived very strong evidences of a long history of intense monastic “double” life that can also be found on the continent, still blooming in twelfth century, and a famous case of that is one of Evoriac community governed by the rule of Celtic St. Columban, who later became the well-known Faremoutiers monastery.
+On the other hand, there survived very strong evidence of a long history of intense monastic “double” life that can also be found on the continent, still blooming in the twelfth century, and a famous case of that is one of Evoriac community governed by the rule of Celtic St. Columban, who later became the well-known Faremoutiers monastery.
 Another famous “double” monastery was Remiremont (“Romanici Mons”) in Lorraine.
 Governed by the same Celtic rite that prevailed in Luxeuil, founded by brothers Romaric and Aimé in 620, shortly after St. Columban’s death, in a place called Mont Habend, it then became famous as Le Saint Mont, “the holy mountain”.
 Its overall structure, and the same topographical location of the buildings, was kind of a reflection and ad hoc adaptation of monastic communities who prayed in Armagh, the spiritual center of the Irish church: at the foot of the mountain was a friary, while the summit housed the nuns.